shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 }

 ```

+For Assignment 1, you will need to submit an APK.
+Look for the lecture materials covering how to build an APK, or reference the instructions below.

 ## Getting Graded

 > APK stands for Android Package Kit - it is the file format that Android uses to distribute and install apps.